gsmcwhirter/Simulations-1/README.md

 The first class we will finish implementing is the DirtTerrain.
 Try compiling just that class, without any changes, and pay attention to the error message that you get.

 Now add a new method to the class to fix the error.
-For now, just make it return a dummy value of true and make sure it compiles.
+For now, just make it return a dummy value of true and make sure it compiles (that is, make sure a new error message comes up).

 It is a good idea to include the following line above your method header: